orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 # 3D Programming Language

 Problem categories:
+- Creation
 	- Interface definition (frontend/intermediate/backend): Just item creation. (similarly types) - Just interactive design
 		- Function definitions: Item interactions
 			- ??
-- (guided) Search problems:
+- Identification
-	- Optimization problems: Take existing function as specification (search/sort/compression/disk access/...), and optimize.
-		- Should be guided search: Look here, etc.
 	- Reverse engineering problems.
 		- Cherry-picking, categorizing, taxonomy.
 		- Guided search to match a particular type of pattern?
+- Optimiz
+	- Optimization problems: Take existing function as specification (search/sort/compression/disk access/...), and optimize.
+	- Should be guided search: Look here, etc.

 - Have some item in hand, then do an action then get a popup on what that action should mean, and start defining it that way.
 Like projectile etc..